KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 Fredonia United Methodist Church beef burger meal.
 My mom was the church organist for many years.

 ![](2025-recap-images/mike-jeffers.jpg)
-At the band stand, Mike Jeffers, longtime President of First National Bank, was performing on the left.
+At the band stand, Mike Jeffers, longtime President of First National Bank, was performing (on the left).
 Mom and I went up to him afterwards to say hello.
 I commented that he'd given me my first loan and that it was for my first car.
 He immediately said "and you never missed a lick."
 Decades later, he remembered the loan and that I'd never missed a payment.
 It was for around $800 and a lot of money to me back then.
 Guidance Counselor Gene John helped me get a job at Dr. Rindt's Office and the loan.
 Two great men.

 ![](2025-recap-images/me-and-rebecca-timmons.jpg)
 Me with my former boss and director Rebecca Timmons